TiagoJustino/hcin720/ia2/README.md

 The basic view presents in a graph the data received from the photoresistor and from the accelerometer (the acceleration on the axis x, y and z).
 The data can be received either from the cloud or from serial connection.
+The data is sent to cloud by using the method `Spark.publish()`.

 The second view further explore the capabilities of the project and show the received data in a indirect way.
 A photon image is loaded to the canvas in the